Tara Devlin • November 25, 2024

 5) Share about your work on the Thrive curriculum last summer.
 How was that experience, and what motivated you to take it on?

-When Kelly and Eiden, who wrote and facilitated Thrive, were both moving on to other roles, and the Thrive program didn’t get funding for another year, the idea of losing all the curriculum and all the incredible feedback and experiences was not the way to go out!
+When Kelly [Forster] and Eiden [Pospisil], who wrote and facilitated Thrive, were both moving on to other roles, and the Thrive program didn’t get funding for another year, the idea of losing all the curriculum and all the incredible feedback and experiences was not the way to go out!
 This program was so needed for our students' mental health and social skills - I can’t tell you how many students changed over the course of one year or even half a year of Thrive.
 They laughed more, socialized outside of their groups more, they got better grades and said, many times “this feels like therapy” and “I love waking up on Wednesdays, because it’s Thrive day”.
 Kids need this and deserve it, especially when the schools are under staffed and overloaded and parents are under immense social and financial stress.
 Kids need to be seen and heard.

 I worked over the summer going through every single activity and asking what was the most loved and most needed for the kids.
 I wanted to rewrite it for teachers and after-school facilitators to both be able to use it.
 Taking into account how short class periods are compared to after-school programming, I wrote it so we could expand from 15 week sessions to 30 week sessions depending on how much time you can give the activities.
 I also was dedicated to adding ELL modifications to every session, anything from writing the check-in question on the board instead of just saying it verbally, to building in time to define the vocabulary before doing the activities.
 We all learned a lot from the recent immigrants, and how to have their voices heard and gifts seen, even if they had very limited English.